Jhana 8 logo with lotus leaf.

 4 am. wakeup; 6:30 am. breakfast; 7:30 am.
 Individual interviews begin; 11 am. lunch.
 Day is spent in or near one’s kuti doing intensive individual practice.
 Meditators should not sleep more than 6 hours.
 No group practice is offered.

 Individual kutis with screens, fans, electricity, and attached bathrooms with running water.
 Older kutis have Thai-style bathrooms; newer kutis have Western-style facilities.
+Accommodations at Sorn-Thawee are typically simple, as with most traditional Thai meditation centers.
+The basic lifestyle is meant to foster mindfulness and reduce distractions.

 Yes, necessary to arrange accommodations.